Consensys/doc.gnark/docs/HowTo/write/design_considerations.md

 Some cryptographic constructs, like MiMC hash or EdDSA signature scheme were designed to work on those field elements, and are well suited to be used with zk-SNARKs.
 Which is why zk-SNARKs are mostly used to verify hashes, signatures or other "snark friendly" cryptographic primitives.

-Examples of programing concepts used in a traditional programming language, but are un-natural in most zk-SNARK constructs are:
+Examples of programming concepts used in a traditional programming language, but are un-natural in most zk-SNARK constructs are:

 - Using floating numbers
 - Using conditional statements (`if` and `else`)